braydenoneal/Learning-Computer-Graphics/README.md

 <img src="images/performance_drop.png" alt="Performance Drop" width="800"/>

-As such, the search for decreases CPU to GPU communication begins, starting with instancing.
+As such, the search for decreasing CPU to GPU communication begins, starting with instancing.

 ### Instancing